nguyentimmy/Detection-Engineering/README.md

  > By creating and testing detection mechanisms, security teams can better identify and respond to security incidents before they result in a major breach.

-2. ***Evaluating Enterprise Endpoint and SIEM Detection:*** to ensure they are detecting and alerting on relevant security events.
+2. ***Evaluating Enterprise Endpoint and SIEM Detection:*** Ensure they are detecting and alerting on relevant security events.
 > This includes setting up alert policies that trigger notifications when certain events occur or attack goes undetected.

 3. ***Effective Alert Policies:*** Helps to create more effective alert policies by identifying the most critical events that require immediate attention.